ChuehanKuo/Covid-19-Statistics-Visualizer/README.md

 # 🌍 Global COVID-19 Statistics Map

 An interactive world map that visualizes real-time COVID-19 data by country.
 Hover over any country to view up-to-date statistics including confirmed cases, recoveries, and deaths.
-The map is enriched with national flags, a global summary bar, and a side panel showing the top 5 most affected countries.
+The map is enriched with national flags, a global summary bar, and a side panel showing the top 5 most affected countries by cases.

 ---

-## 📌 Project Motivation
+##  Project Motivation

 This project was developed to combine front-end web development with real-world data visualization.
 Amid a global pandemic, I wanted to create a tool that not only informs but also highlights how connected we all are.
-It’s not about one country or another—this map represents a shared global experience.
+It’s not about one country or another, this map represents a shared global experience.

-This website also served as a way to practice dynamic JavaScript rendering, responsive design, and working with APIs, and is part of my application portfolio for university admission.
+This website also served as a way to practice dynamic JavaScript rendering, responsive design, and working with APIs.

 ---

-## 🔧 Features
+##  Features

-- 🗺️ **Interactive Leaflet.js Map**
+-  **Interactive Leaflet.js Map**
-- 📡 **Real-Time COVID-19 Data** from [disease.sh API](https://disease.sh/)
+-  **Real-Time COVID-19 Data** from [disease.sh API](https://disease.sh/)
-- 🚩 **Flag Tooltips** with national data overlays
+-  **Flag Tooltips** with national data overlays
-- 📊 **Global Stats Bar** with total cases, recoveries, and deaths
+-  **Global Stats Bar** with total cases, recoveries, and deaths
-- 🥇 **Top 5 Countries** ranked by total confirmed cases
+-  **Top 5 Countries** ranked by total confirmed cases
-- 📱 **Responsive Design** for mobile and desktop
+-  **Responsive Design** for mobile and desktop(mobile not available yet)
-- ℹ️ **About Button & Modal** for project context and reflection
+-  **About Button & Modal** for project context and reflection

 ---

-## 🛠 Technologies Used
+##  Technologies Used

-- HTML5 / CSS3 / JavaScript (Vanilla)
+- HTML / CSS / JavaScript
 - [Leaflet.js](https://leafletjs.com/) for interactive maps
-- [disease.sh](https://disease.sh/) API for live COVID-19 data
+- [disease.sh](https://disease.sh/) API for real-time COVID-19 data
 - GeoJSON for country boundaries

 ---

-## 📸 Preview
+##  Preview

 ![Screenshot 2025-04-18 at 2 58 29 AM (1)](https://github.com/user-attachments/assets/013ec24d-8798-48e1-8d99-4a0495d1446d)

----

-## 📬 Contact

-If you have feedback or questions, feel free to open an issue or contact me through GitHub!

----

-## 💡 Final Note

-This project is a reminder that data can be powerful not only when analyzed but also when visualized clearly.
-I hope this tool makes the numbers more meaningful—and encourages empathy, awareness, and curiosity.